Operation Kien Giang 9-1

-Operation Kien Giang 9-1 was a joint U.S. and Army of the Republic of Vietnam (ARVN) operation in Dinh Tuong Province from 16–19 November 1967.
+Operation Kien Giang 9-1 was a joint U.S. and Army of the Republic of Vietnam (ARVN) operation of the Vietnam War in Dinh Tuong Province, South Vietnam, from 16 to 19 November 1967.

 Background

 In early November 1967, the ARVN IV Corps commander General Nguyễn Văn Mạnh requested II Field Force commander General Frederick C. Weyand to assist the ARVN 7th and 9th Divisions in a sweep of the Vietcong (VC) Base Area 470 in western Dinh Tuong Province.
-General Weyand assigned the Mobile Riverine Force and elements of the 3rd Brigade, 9th Infantry Division to the operation.
+Weyand assigned the Mobile Riverine Force and elements of the 3rd Brigade, 9th Infantry Division to the operation.

 Operation

 On the morning of 15 November three companies of the 3rd Battalion, 47th Infantry Regiment, were lifted by helicopters into the southern part of the Kien Giang zone to secure a firebase.
 The companies established Firebase Cudgel (10.4198°N 105.991°E) in swampy rice paddy at the intersection of the So Bay Canal and the Ong Tai Creek.
-At 09:00 CH–47s delivered Battery C, 2nd Battalion, 4th Artillery Regiment and experimental firing platforms for each of the 6 105 mm howitzers into Cudgel.
+At 09:00 CH–47s delivered Battery C, 2nd Battalion, 4th Artillery Regiment and experimental firing platforms for each of the six 105 mm howitzers into Cudgel.
 Battery D was also airlifted in later that day.

 Company A, 2nd Battalion, 60th Infantry Regiment was landed in the northern part of the Kien Giang zone, capturing one VC.
-Meanwhile, Company B 3rd Battalion, 39th Infantry Regiment and the battalion’s reconnaissance platoon came under heavy fire from a VC company around midday, losing 2 killed before the VC withdrew.
+Meanwhile, Company B 3rd Battalion, 39th Infantry Regiment and the battalion's reconnaissance platoon came under heavy fire from a VC company around midday, losing two killed before the VC withdrew.
 Company C, 2/60th Infantry and Battery B, 2/4th Artillery were then landed by helicopter to establish Firebase Mace (10.504°N 105.973°E).

-On the morning of 16 November, 3 battalions from the ARVN 7th Infantry Division were landed by helicopter along the Ton Duc Loc Canal, the northern boundary of the Kien Giang zone and began sweeping south with artillery support from Firebases Cudgel and Mace.
+On the morning of 16 November, three battalions from the ARVN 7th Infantry Division were landed by helicopter along the Ton Duc Loc Canal, the northern boundary of the Kien Giang zone and began sweeping south with artillery support from Firebases Cudgel and Mace.
 Six CIDG companies secured the north of the Kien Giang zone, while elements of the ARVN 9th Infantry Division secured the western side of the zone.

 At 22:00 on 16 November several VC companies attacked Firebase Mace from the east and west.
 The attack continued for several hours before the VC withdrew leaving no bodies behind, while six Americans were killed.

 On 17 November, the 3/47th Infantry, swept north from Firebase Cudgel, while 5th Battalion, 60th Infantry (Mechanized), maneuvered south from Mace.
 3/47th Infantry returned to Cudgel that afternoon and was then flown back to Đồng Tâm Base Camp, ending its role in the operation and 5/60th Infantry took over responsibility for Firebase Cudgel.